 The difference between eating (chewing) fruits and veggies and turning them into liquid via the Vitamix is Increased Absorption (aka bioavailability).
-When you Vitamix, you increase the amount of nutrients that are available for absorption without increasing the volume of food eaten.
+When you Vitamix, you increase the number of nutrients that are available for absorption without increasing the volume of food eaten.

 Plant cell walls are made of cellulose and we (humans) don’t produce cellulase (the enzyme that digests cellulose).

 So, for example, when you eat an apple with your mouth, your teeth – if you chew really well, which most people don’t do – you “might” pop 25% of the plant cell walls, spilling out the digestible insides of a plant cell (aka the “juice”).
-Our bodies can absorb that “juice,” while the popped cell walls (like deflated balloons) and the 75% of unpopped cell walls (like little nutrient filled balloons) leave our body.
+Our bodies can absorb that “juice,” while the popped cell walls (like deflated balloons) and 75% of unpopped cell walls (like little nutrient-filled balloons) leave our body.
 The popped cell walls (insoluble fiber) work like “scrubbies” in our intestinal tract, and the unpopped cells just take their precious cargo out the back door with the nutrients still inside!!!

 When you eat raw fruits and veggies with your mouth, you are potentially losing up to 75% of the nutrients that “could” have been released for absorption if the plant cell walls had been “popped”.
-Our teeth aren’t very good plant cell wall “poppers”.
+Our teeth aren’t very good plant cell wall “poppers.”

 A Vitamix is very good at popping all of the cell walls open which (for all practical purposes) releases ALL of the available nutrients for increased absorption (aka bioavailability).